 Explore a workshop to learn how washi paper is made from fibers taken out of barks of trees and experience in making washi using their tools if you wish.
 Workshop(s) we visit are basically making various size of paper and/or you can see how designs on a paper are created by a craftsman's hands.

 These shrines have over 1,500 and 1,400 years of history, respectively and it is the complex building structure with dignity appearance.
-The goodness of paper making has been enshrined in Okamoto Jinja Shrine which is only one in Japan and has been designated a National Important Traditional Culture.
+The goodness of paper making has been enshrined in Okamoto Jinja Shrine which is only one in Japan and has been designated a National Important Cultural Asset.

 Enjoy eating traditional dishes using locally harvested veges, fishes and meat.